 10. Lake Cruises and Boat Trips

 Getting out on the water is one of the most invigorating things to do in the Lake District.
 Whichever water you choose to sail on, you’ll be greeted with fabulous scenery, and it’s a wonderful adventure for kids.
-Take the Windermere Ferry to Far Sawrey or a motorboat across Coniston.
+Take the Windermere Ferry to Far Sawrey, drive a motorboat across Coniston or immerse yourself in the stunning scenery of Ullswater on a cruise from Glenridding.

-AD – Why not book a Glenridding Cruise for two on the Ullswater Steamer with a bottle of Prosecco for just £60 – Book online
+AD – Why not book a Glenridding Cruise for two on the Ullswater Steamer with a bottle of Prosecco – Book online